ClareMcDonald/cup-game/README.md

 1) **Once you have a drawing, name the HTML elements you'll need to realize your vision** 1.three divs for cup images containers
-      2.two cup images, one standard, one revealing ball 3.three divs for "guess" buttons"
+      2.two cup images, one standard, one revealing ball 3.three divs for "guess" buttons
     4. Three spans for total guesses, correct guesses, and incorrect guesses.

 1) **For each HTML element ask: Why do I need this?**